 Creating a technology talent pipeline with better measurement of energy engineering statistics

-The U.S. energy engineering workforce is crucial in shaping our future economy, but there is a looming shortage in talent to fulfill the growing market needs.
+The U.S. energy engineering workforce is crucial in shaping our future economy, but there is a looming shortage in talent to fulfill the growing needs of the market.
 To close this gap, the U.S. Department of Energy Advanced Manufacturing Office needed a strategic approach to track their workforce outlook and the education and diverse skills required to build a new generation of engineers.

-SRI collaborated with experts from academia, industry, and professional societies to build an in-depth understanding of the energy engineering workforce and establish an industry standard for the required skills.
+SRI collaborated with experts across academia, industry, and professional societies to build an in-depth understanding of the energy engineering workforce and establish an industry standard for the required skills.

-By mining job posting data, SRI researchers were able to map job skills to occupations and industries, enabling the U.S. Department of Energy Advanced Manufacturing Office to estimate the optimal size of their energy engineering workforce that is required to meet future demands.
+By mining data from job postings, SRI researchers were able to map job skills to occupations and industries, enabling the U.S. Department of Energy Advanced Manufacturing Office to estimate the optimal size of their energy engineering workforce that is required to meet future demands.